Rot8erConeX/BalatroMods/Pockettes/README.md

       extra = true
     }
 ```
-this can be included at the highest level, within the `config` variable, or even within the `config.extra` variable.
+this can be included at the highest level, within the `config` table, or even within the `config.extra` table.
 If multiple are included, the highest level will be read.

+- `type` is the type of buff achieved (see below)
+- `var` (and `var2` if applicable) is the name of the variable that will be affected.
+- `extra` is whether or not the variable in question is within the `config.extra` table.
+If false, Lily will look in the base `config` table.

+# types of buffs